Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/_index.md

 ---
 title: Architecture Capabilities
-description: Architecture Capabilities defines the devops and runtime capabilities in the overall solution
+description: Architecture Capabilities describes the development, operations and the runtime (executions) capabilities supported by the technology architecture
 tags: [architecture]
 weight: 8
 linktitle: Capabilities